What Is Myofunctional Therapy?

 Myofunctional Therapy Benefits

-If you or someone you know is mouth breathing then Myofunctional Therapy can help them properly nasal breathe.
+If you or someone you know is mouth breathing then Oralfacial Myofunctional Therapy can help them properly nasal breathe.
 Mouth breathing can have a negative impact on your overall health since nasal breathing is responsible for warming, filtering and humidifying the air.
 In children this can be even more detrimental since this affects skeletal growth that can affect the appearance of their face, teeth and overall posture.
-Myofunctional therapy helps both children and adults develop the proper habits to facilitate nasal breathing.
+Myofunctional Therapy helps both children and adults develop the proper habits to facilitate nasal breathing.

 Where is your tongue resting right now?
 If your tongue is not resting comfortably on the roof of your mouth then myofunctional therapy is for you.
 Your tongue is powerful and does a lot!
 Just swallowing 500 to 1000 times per day can have a negative impact on your teeth if your tongue is suffering from an OMD.
 Small repeated pressure on the back of your teeth when you swallow can move your teeth forward and create an open bite which is also called tongue thrust.
-A properly Myofunctionally Trained tongue also may not need an ortho retainer because one of the main reasons people may need braces is due to an OMD.
+A properly Myofunctionally Trained tongue also may not need an ortho retainer because one of the main reasons people have ortho relapse is due to an OMD.
 At Inspire Dental Wellness we work to correct OMDs by doing Myofunctional Therapy as well as Ortho when needed to create the space amongst the top teeth to make room for the tongue and also expand the floor of the nasal cavity to improve nasal breathing.

 Having difficulty articulating sounds or speaking with a lisp may be a sign of an OMD.
 Myofunctional Therapy and possibly a Functional Frenuloplasty may be a treatment option to improve these symptoms.